Dental Health After Pediatric Cancer Therapy

 - Gum disease (periodontal disease).

-Radiation can cause loss of saliva (dry mouth or xerostomia) if the area radiated includes the salivary glands (located in the bottom and back of the mouth).
-Saliva plays a very important role in preventing cavities and tooth decay, and in speech and swallowing.
-Loss of saliva can result in cavities, more rapid tooth decay, and loss of permanent teeth.
+Radiation can cause loss of saliva (dry mouth or xerostomia) if it included the salivary glands (found in the bottom and back of the mouth).
+Saliva helps prevent cavities and tooth decay and helps with speech and swallowing.
+Loss of saliva can lead to cavities, more rapid tooth decay, and loss of permanent teeth.

-Rarely, patients who received radiation to the jaw are at risk for osteoradionecrosis of the jawbone.
-This complication is an inability of bone to heal after minor trauma such as a dental procedure (such as pulling a tooth).
-Symptoms of osteoradionecrosis include jaw pain or an inability to open the jaw.
+In some cases, radiation to the jaw puts you at risk for osteoradionecrosis of the jawbone.
+The jawbone is unable to heal after things like a dental procedure (such as pulling a tooth).
+Signs of osteoradionecrosis are jaw pain or being unable to open your jaw.
 Be sure your dentist knows if you received radiation to the jaw.

 Symptoms/ When to Call

-- Pain in your mouth, gums, or tooth pain.
+- Pain in your mouth, gums, or teeth.

 - A permanent tooth falls out.

-- Any sign of infection such as redness, swelling, or gums bleeding more than normal.
+- Any sign of infection like redness, swelling, or gums bleeding more than normal.

-- If you develop a lump, rough patch or sore in your mouth or lip that does not heal.
+- If you have a lump, rough patch, or sore in your mouth or lip that does not heal.